 It is a public blockchain protocol’s responsibility to lead these untrusted nodes together to form global consensus and more importantly, to establish common knowledge.

-Common knowledge is information that is accepted by a group of people, but not only does this group have a common knowledge, they also know that other participants in the group have the same knowledge and know that the other participants know all participants have the same knowledge too.
+Common knowledge is information that is accepted by a group of people, but not only does this group have common knowledge, they also know that other participants in the group have the same knowledge, and know that the other participants know all participants have the same knowledge too.
 Although this concept sounds a bit strange, we see it play out in our lives every day.